|

 6. noun

-a content word that can be used to refer to a person, place, thing, quality, or action
+a content word referring to a person, place, thing or action

 You're right on the money if you guess that this month's Lounge has something to do with nouns.